 Mrs. Hough began her career as an administrator in 2011 as the Assistant Principal at Pineville Elementary School.
 She has a clear vision for education and making school decisions based on the children’s best interest.
 As an administrator, Mrs. Hough thoroughly enjoys working with all school constituents, including students at her school, parents, teachers and fellow administrators.
 As an administrator, Mrs. Hough is focused on exposing all students to rigorous, on-grade level instruction, while also engaging students in personalized learning opportunities.
 She is concerned with educating the whole-child by teaching students the 7 Habits of Highly Effective People and The Baldrige Principles.
 Providing students with extracurricular learning opportunities is also important to Mrs. Hough, as she believes that exposing students to relevant and hands-on learning opportunities increases their level of college and career-readiness.
 She most recently served as the principal of Lake Wylie Elementary School for three years.

 Family and Community

 Mrs. Hough and her husband Brian have been married for almost three years.
-While they currently have no children, they would like to start a family in the future.
-In the meantime, they keep themselves busy with their dogs, Tessa and Molly and their cat Braxton.
+They just welcomed twin girls into their family in June.
+They keep themselves busy with their girls and their dogs, Tessa and Molly and their cat Braxton.
 She lives in the Montclaire Neighborhood and enjoys working in her yard and garden.
 Her other hobbies include reading, cooking, sewing, wreath making, and any other crafts!